Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Want to scale these down to per second

 Facebook has 1.3 billion active users.
-Twitter has 650 million
+Twitter has 650 million active users.
-500 million tweets per day
+  - 500 million tweets per day

 Twitter was a huge driver for URL shortening, but won't be the only consumer.

 15 billion tweets per month
 say that 1 in 20 or 1 in 10 tweets have a shortened url that is 750 million to 1.5 billion urls per month

-If the interview says that the site is not within the top 3 bit shortening, say that top 30 take 80% of traffic, and the rest take the 20%, so we'll say that a site below top 3 will shorten 300 million per month.
+If the interview says that the site is not within the top 3 bit shortening, say that top 3 take 80% of traffic, and the rest take the 20%, so we'll say that a site below top 3 will shorten 300 million per month.

 We can say that we'll be shortening a 100 million each month as 1 company below top 3.

  the average time span of a URL (1-2 weeks, let's take the average ~ 10 days).
 Then he assumed 1 click per day, keeping in mind that the top 20% got much more traffic than the rest 80%.
-This makes 100 mln * 10 days * 1 click per day = 1 bln.
+This makes 100 million * 10 days * 1 click per day = 1 billion.

 For usage of urls:
-go with assumption that urls ar elike news, and people click them between start date + 2 weeks.
+- go with assumption that urls are like news, and people click them between start date + 2 weeks.
 That equates to roughly 1 billion requests per month.

 10% requests come from shortening, 90% come from URL usage.